Maria McKee: Published fiction

 In 2009, McKee's short story, "Charcoal", was included in the Melville House Publishing short fiction anthology Amplified: Fiction from Leading Alt-Country, Indie Rock, Blues and Folk Musicians.
 In 2018, an audio version of "Charcoal" was recorded by voice actor Patrice Gambardella and published on Bibliophone, a free audio book platform.

 Personal life

 McKee is married to musician and filmmaker Jim Akin.
 She came out in 2018 as pansexual, and referred to herself as a "dyke".
 She is also an advocate for queer and transgender rights.

-She is a dog lover, and she and Akin have had a range of breeds as pets over the years, including a pug, greyhound, and whippet.
+She and Akin have had a range of breeds as pets over the years, including a pug, greyhound, and whippet.
 She also has volunteered with a greyhound adoption group.
 Her song "My First Night without You" was written after one of her pugs died.

 As of 2020, she lives in London, where she recorded La Vita Nuova.